-- See Phong's thesis, Chapter 8, for list of conclusions - Relative calibration between telescopes seems fine (using NSB), but there exists a drift and a step in the absolute calibration across all telescopes - Typical drift in EFD/S38 is ~1.6% per year, including ~0.3%/year from the SD side. - confirmed by star track analysis - plausible explanation is the accumulation of dust on the mirrors, broadening the PSF (Nozka et al.), affecting shower (and star) analysis. - Drum/(XY scanner) calibration is "blind" to this. - Steps in absolute calibration caused by filter cleaning (well known). - relative calibration is "blind" to this - Emphasises the importance of regular cleaning of - mirrors (big job, 5 year cycle? suggested by Olomouc colleagues) - filters (every year?)
+- See Phong's thesis, Chapter 8, for list of conclusions - Relative calibration between telescopes seems fine (using NSB), but there exists a drift and a step in the absolute calibration across all telescopes - Typical drift (up to 01/2014) in EFD/S38 is ~1.6% per year, including ~0.3%/year from the SD side. - confirmed by star track analysis - plausible explanation is the accumulation of dust on the mirrors, broadening the PSF (Nozka et al.), affecting shower (and star) analysis. - Drum/(XY scanner) calibration is "blind" to this.
+Only solution is cleaning. - Steps in absolute calibration caused by filter cleaning (well known). - relative calibration is "blind" to this - (Drum/XY scanner would correct for dirty filters, but in-between drum calibrations, filters getting dirty would contribute to the drift.) - Emphasises the importance of regular cleaning of - mirrors (big job, 5 year cycle? suggested by Olomouc colleagues) - filters (now done every 4 months I think)